Has Any American Killed More Americans Than Donald Trump?

 Molly adds, “Mike Pence was at a pro-life event the other day.
 And I was thinking about the irony, right?
 This administration has killed 100,000 plus plus plus people.
 And they’re talking about embryos.
 Like, it’s almost beyond parody.”

-Mike Schmidt, the Pulitzer-winning New York Times reporter, joins Rick and Molly to talk about his new book, which examines some of Trump’s closest confidants—to stop the president from using his power.
+Mike Schmidt, the Pulitzer Prize-winning New York Times reporter, joins Rick and Molly to talk about his new book, which examines some of Trump’s closest confidants—to stop the president from using his power.

 “What is that human experience to be one of those guardrails and those containers?
 What is that like?
 What is the human experience of standing between the president and the abyss?”